formio/help.form.io/_paragraphs/userguide/roles-and-permissions/roles.md

 ![](https://cloud.githubusercontent.com/assets/13321142/9473021/2e75b59c-4b1e-11e5-8d89-201e63c562a2.png)

 Additional Roles can be defined and added to a project at any time.
-Next, we will set up Permissions associated with that Role to define access to the submissions within your application.
+In the following section, we will discuss Permissions associated with Roles to define access to the submissions within your application.

 <div class="note" markdown="1">
 When a Resource is accessed by a User, and the User has a Role assigned to them with permissions to complete an operation they are attempting, the operation will be granted.
-If no Roles are defined to have permissions on an Resource, only the owner of the Resource or the Application itself will have access to the Resource.
+If no Roles are defined to permissions on a given Resource, only the owner of the Resource or the Application itself will have access to that Resource.

-By default, the creator of a Project will have access to every Resource associated with the Application.
-To get ownership of a Resource, the Resource must be created with the “Create Own” Permission, which will assign the User initiating the request to be its owner, or a user can be defined as the owner of a Resource if they are specified as such during a Create All operation.
+By default, the creator of a Project will have access to every Resource associated within the Application.
+To receive ownership of a Resource, that Resource must be created with the “Create Own” Permission, which will assign the User initiating the request to become its owner.
+Additionally, a user can be defined as the owner of a Resource if they are specified as such during a Create All operation.
 </div>